tanweerahmad9/gdemo/README.md

-what you're written in the samne project thats why you should make it readme file to make understand easy to help
+what you're written in the samne project thats why you should make it readme file to make understand easy to help help me with the rule of appium so to work on the appium we have to learn appium for the mobile testing appium is mobile testing applications mobile native hyberid software applicatons appium works on the page is to look like the appium is sevre